SteamClientHomebrew/SteamBrew/apps/docs/src/users/getting-started/installation.md

 ];
 ```

-::: tip If on rebuild you get hash related errors, you should run `nix flake update millennium` to download newest git commits for millennium.
+::: tip If on rebuild you get hash related errors, you should run `nix flake update millennium` command in terminal to download newest git commits for millennium.

 :::